sh3bu/Portswigger_labs/CSRF/Bypassing CSRF token validation/CSRF where token is duplicated in cookie/README.md

 #### Injecting csrfkey cookie value -

 We need to find any functionality that takes user input.
-IN this case, we have a search functionality.
+In this case, we have a search functionality.

 If we search for any term , we can see from the response that the search we used is getting added as a cookie - `Set-Cookie: LastSearchTerm=hello`

 ![image](https://github.com/sh3bu/Portswigger_labs/assets/67383098/15699775-2df8-4922-8c3c-c47762559c15)

-So with this we can try to inject the csrfkey value.
+So with this we can try to inject the csrf cookie value.

 Use this payload query in the search parameter of the request - `/?search=test%0d%0aSet-Cookie:%20csrf=anytoken%3b%20SameSite=None` which decodes to `/?search=test Set-Cookie: csrf=anytoken; SameSite=None`

 ![image](https://github.com/sh3bu/Portswigger_labs/assets/67383098/bb314731-0f4c-4d08-8c49-92fc79031406)

-From the response we can confirm that we can inject the csrfkey value by HTTP header injection.
+From the response we can confirm that we can inject the csrf cookie value by HTTP header injection.

 #### Generate csrf POC -